Diploma in Theological Studies

 This diploma is ideal for those who wish to enrich their knowledge in particular academic areas without being committed to the completion of a master’s degree.

-Applicants will complete all items in the application form except for the requirement for the GRE or MAT testing.
+Applicants will complete all items in the application.
 Appropriate diploma courses may be applied to the master’s degree should the student decide to pursue those studies.
 Additional admissions requirements may apply.

 Prior to being awarded the diploma, a candidate must fully discharge all financial obligations to the seminary and all requirements must be completed within three years from the date of entry into the program.